igorski/zCanvas/README.md

 npm run test
 ```

 Unit tests go in the _./test_-folder.
-The file name for a unit test must be equal to the file it is testing, but contain the suffix "_.spec_", e.g. _Functions.js_ will have a test file _Functions.spec.js_.
+The file name for a unit test must be equal to the file it is testing, but contain the suffix "_.spec_", e.g. _functions.js_ should have a test file _functions.spec.js_.

 # Live Demos